mail-in-a-box/mailinabox/README.md

 # Mail-in-a-Box LDAP
 This is a version of [Mail-in-a-Box](https://mailinabox.email) with LDAP used as the user account database instead of sqlite.

-All features are supported - you won't find many visible differences.
-It's only an under-the-hood change.

-However, it will allow a remote Nextcloud installation to authenticate users against Mail-in-a-Box using [Nextcloud's official LDAP support](https://nextcloud.com/usermanagement/).
+It allows use of a remote Nextcloud that authenticate users against Mail-in-a-Box using [Nextcloud's official LDAP support](https://nextcloud.com/usermanagement/).
 A single user account database shared with Nextcloud was originally the goal of the project which would simplify deploying a private mail and cloud service for a home or small business.
-But, there could be many other use cases as well.

-To add a new account to Nextcloud, you'd simply add a new email account with MiaB-LDAP's admin interface.
+To add a new account to Nextcloud, simply add a new email account with MiaB-LDAP's management web interface.
 Quotas and other account settings are made within Nextcloud.

 **Also see companion project [Cloud-in-a-Box](https://github.com/downtownallday/cloudinabox)**

+## Additional features above what Mail-in-a-Box (upstream) provides:

+  1. Encryption-at-rest of user-data using a LUKS partition (optional)
+  1. Log capture daemon and graphical UI for reporting on system activity
+  1. Display names for users (not just a user id), and comments for aliases to better keep track of what they're intended us is
+  1. Ability to modify/update the Postgrey whitelist from the management console

+Upstream changes are merged as they become available, and releases are numbered the same as upstream.

 ## How to connect to a remote Nextcloud
 ---------------------------------